 New York Labor Law Requires Hourly Manual Workers be paid Weekly

-New York employers (including many large retailers) that pay their hourly employees on a bi-weekly or semi-monthly basis may be violating the New York Labor Law that requires manual workers be paid within seven calendar days of the end of the week in which their wages were earned.
+New York employers (including many large retailers) that pay their hourly employees on a bi-weekly or semi-monthly basis may be violating the New York Labor Law that requires manual workers be paid weekly, within seven calendar days of the end of the week in which their wages were earned.

 Untimely wage payment entitles employees to seek double damages under NY state labor laws.
 The New York Labor Law provides for damages in the sum of 100% of the delayed wages, attorneys’ fees, and interest on the sum of the delayed wages.
 An employer who knowingly and willfully fails to pay manual workers weekly can be liable for up to triple (300%) of the wages due.